You will find this guide particularly helpful for planning:

 - number of people attending – size of the venue and sufficient parking

-- infrastructure required – the need for marquees, power, toilets, a PA system
+- infrastructure requirements – the need for marquees, power, toilets, PA system and waste disposal

 - venue accessibility – accessible car parks, clear continuous path ways, accessible toilets